THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ THIS FOR MORE INFO.

 Aside from the above, there are still many holes that leave questions in a viewer’s mind.
 I could go on and on, but I’m stopping right here and let you be the judge.

 It seems, too, that Keanu couldn’t wear off his John Wick personality.
 As a grieving husband tormented into making a decision as to who among his family he will not clone, as well as many situations he found himself into, he is not very believable.
 It was hard to emphatize with him and invest in his character.
 Versatile actors like Robert De Niro and Dustin Hoffman have this uncanny ability to take a viewer into a different sensory experience regarding their character for each genre they star in.
 Keanu, sadly, hasn’t been able to take off his poker face, mumbling, grunting, limping style here, much like in Siberia (2018), another disappointment.

 But the special effects are truly remarkable.
 Never mind that it borrowed some of Minority Report’s technology.
 In that regard, I’m not complaining.
 Hey, it’s scifi.

 I sincerely hope Keanu would pick a tight-plot movie to star in in the near future.
 With a string of flops behind him, he desperately needs it.

-Disclosure: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to amazon.com, and any other website that may be affiliated with Amazon Service LLC Associates Program.
+This post contains affiliate links.
+I am a participant in the Apple Affiliate Program and Amazon Services LLC Associates Program, both affiliate advertising programs designed to provide a means for website owners to earn advertising fees by advertising and linking to apple.com, amazon.com, and any other website that may be affiliated with them.